The Gap Club believes that children have the right to be completely secure from both the fear and reality of

 2. We are committed to responding promptly and appropriately to all incidents, allegations or concerns of

-abuse that may occur and to work with statutory agencies in accordance with the procedures that are set
+abuse that may occur, and to work with statutory agencies in accordance with the procedures that are set

 down in ‘What to do if you’re worried a child is being abused’ (HMG 2015) and the Care Act 2014.

-programmes for adults.
+programmes.
 We are also committed to empowering children, through our play ethos, early years

 curriculum and practices, in their right to be listened to.